Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/curated-ratings.md

 Note the only universally required tag is the ratingType.
 As demonstrated below, declaration of a ratingType will typically specify additional tags (required, optional, etc).
 These details _should_ be made clear in the description.

 Note also that the context tag is optional.
 It may use the action:category method or the plain context method, as discussed in the Curated Contexts NIP.
+This tag may be overridden as indicated within individual _rating type_ declarations.

 ### Declaration of the list of Rating Types